-The IM agency must provide a Good Cause Notice, DCF-F-DWSP2018, to all applicants and to members whenever a child is added to the Medicaid case.
-The notice describes the right to refuse to cooperate for good cause in establishing paternity and securing medical support.
+An applicant or member must receive a Good Cause Notice (DCF-P-5600) whenever a child with an absent parent is part of the Medicaid application or case.
+The notice describes the right to refuse to cooperate for good cause in establishing paternity and securing medical support from the absent parent.